msv-lab/f1x/README.md

 As has been shown in previous research, this approach has two shortcomings:

-* ***Efficiency***.
-Testing a large number of patches can be very time-consuming.
+* Efficiency: testing a large number of patches can be very time-consuming.
-* ***Overfitting***.
-Even if a patch passes all the tests, it may still be incorrect.
+* Overfitting: even if a patch passes all the tests, it may still be incorrect.

-In order to address the efficiency issue, f1x uses test-equivalence analyses in order to group patches that produce the same results on a given test.
+To improve efficiency, f1x applies ***test-equivalence*** analyses to group patches that produce the same result on a given test.
 For example, after executing the program `p1` with the test `t2`, it can detect that `p3` has the same result on `t2` as `p1` and skip a redundant execution of `p3` on `t2`.
-As a result, f1x tests around 1000 different patches in a single test execution.
+As a result, f1x validates around 1000 different patches in a single test execution.

-In order to address the overfitting issue, f1x allows to prioritize patches.
+To address overfitting, f1x allows to ***prioritize*** patches.
 It assigns a cost (a rational number) to each patch and searches for a patch with the lowest cost.
 For example, if both `p3` and `p6` pass all the tests, but `cost(p6) < cost(p3)`, then f1x outputs `p6` as the result. f1x supports both static (source code-based) and dynamic (execution-based) cost functions.

 ## Documentation ##